 If I do the lessons again I would always opt to stay with a family.
 The experience can’t be beaten in terms of immersing yourself in the culture, eating local food & there is no better way to practice what you’ve learnt, especially as the family may not speak any English.

 My advice is to leave your inhibitions at passport control & take some dance classes.
 I found the 2 together, a great combination – using your brain in a different way can refresh your thinking for tackling homework or learning what you have taken on board after an intense morning.

 4. How long have you got?

 As I said at the start – I can only comment on my experiences & everyone’s will be unique.
-I would recommend Apple Languages but whoever you choose to progress your skills with I would advise you to speak to someone directly before booking to make sure you are getting what you want out of the opportunity.
+I would recommend Apple Languages.
+Whoever you choose to progress your skills with, I would advise you to speak to someone directly before booking to make sure you are getting what you want out of the opportunity.
 Their information is only as good as they are supplied with, but it will definitely help to get you the best chance at the experience you are looking for.

 Interested to read more?

 You can also Subscribe Here to get regular updates & special offers from Sue Where?
 Why?
 What? along with a copy of my 201 Inspirational Travel Bucket List Ideas for FREE!
 I hope you chose to join me on the journey.